How to Remove Strata Committee Members: Guide for NSW Strata Body Corporate

 • Waiting Out the Term: Committee members typically serve for a predetermined term, usually ending at the next Annual General Meeting (AGM).
 If a committee member’s term is nearing its end, and the issues aren’t severely impacting the association’s function, it may be practical to wait until the next election.
 This allows for the natural conclusion of their term without the need for formal removal.

-• Non-Reelection: If the issue arises close to the term’s end, the association could opt not to reelect the member.
+• Non-Re-election: If the issue arises close to the term’s end, the association could opt not to re-elect the member.
 This passive approach avoids the confrontation of a removal process and allows the member to complete their term, thereby minimising potential conflict or disruption within the organisation.

-• Legal Consultation: In situations where the behavior of a committee member might have legal implications, or if the internal procedures do not resolve the issue, it may be necessary to seek legal advice.
+• Legal Consultation: In situations where the behaviour of a committee member might have legal implications, or if the internal procedures do not resolve the issue, it may be necessary to seek legal advice.
 This can provide clarity on the rights of the association and the committee member, ensuring that any action taken is legally sound.

 Each of these alternatives offers a way to address issues with a committee member without immediate removal.
 It’s crucial for the health and effectiveness of the association to handle such matters thoughtfully, ensuring that actions are fair, justified, and in accordance with the governing rules of the association.